SharonMawiaJohn/lab7/README.md

 Choose Edit subnet associations.

-Select the row with Public Subnet.
+Select the row with Public Subnet..

-Choose Save associations.
+Choose Save associations..

 The public subnet is now public because it has a route table entry that sends traffic to the internet through the internet gateway.